Automate multilingual CX in 5 steps ⟶

 Africa’s linguistic diversity is unparalleled, with over 2,000 languages and thousands of dialects across the continent.
 This diversity creates language barriers in multilingual markets, constraining effective customer service for African MFIs.

-Proto chatbots are powered by its proprietary HermesAI™ natural language processing engine, trained with specialized data for low-resourced languages acquired through Proto’s regulatory partnerships.
-In the case of MFIs, Proto’s service to African central banks such as the Bank of Ghana and National Bank of Rwanda provide for unique capability in financial terminology for Twi and Kinyarwanda, respectively.
+Proto chatbots are powered by its proprietary HermesAI™ natural language processing engine, trained with specialised data for low-resourced languages acquired through Proto’s regulatory partnerships.
+In the case of MFIs, Proto’s service to African central banks such as the Bank of Ghana provide for unique capability in financial terminology for local languages.

 Mobile penetration in Africa has reached 93%, but many of the low-income clients that could benefit the most from access to microfinance rely on feature phones rather than smartphones.
 Thus, these phones support SMS only – no internet-enabled apps like WhatsApp.